This article was updated on April 1, 2015.

 Buying shares of Apple isn't the only way investors can play the device.
 Here are three companies making products that are likely crucial to the iWatch's unique functionality.

-On the iWatch's curved, flexible display
+On Apple Watch's curved, flexible display

 First up is OLED technologist Universal Display (NASDAQ:OLED).

-Back in January, LG Display was rumored to have signed an exclusive agreement with Apple to provide millions of 1.52-inch, flexible OLED displays for the iWatch.
-However, none of this would be possible without Universal Display, which licenses its OLED patents and sells OLED material to LG.
+Early last year, LG Display was rumored to have signed an exclusive agreement with Apple to provide millions of small, flexible OLED displays for the Apple Watch.
+It's unsurprising that agreement hasn't been officially confirmed yet given Apple's secrecy.
+But assuming Apple Watch's display is indeed OLED, none of this would be possible without Universal Display, which licenses its OLED patents and sells OLED material to LG Display.

-There is one caveat: I also suggested in January that the small screen size involved in producing iWatch displays "won't do much to boost Universal Display's material sales volumes."
-But I also wrote, "Merely having Apple acknowledge [...]
+There is one caveat: The small screen size involved in producing Apple Watch displays won't do much to boost Universal Display's material sales volumes.
+But as I wrote when the initial deal with LG Display was reported, "Merely having Apple acknowledge [...]
 Universal Display's flagship technology should go a long way toward convincing skeptics of its long-term viability."

-On the iWatch's motion sensors
+On Apple Watch's motion sensors

-Next, what's an iWatch without cutting-edge motion sensors?
+Next, what's an Apple Watch without cutting-edge motion sensors?
 And that's where motion chip specialist InvenSense (NYSE:INVN) comes into play.

-On the iWatch's protective cover
+On the Apple Watch's protective cover